ahamouda88/elreddit-search/readme.md

 - Clone the repository
 - Java version should be 1.8 (To avoid any compilation errors).
 - Build the application using the following command: mvn clean install
-- Deploy the war file in Tomcat.
+- Deploy the war file to a Tomcat server.

 ## RESTful Web Service End Point:
 |              URI                   |                               Description                               |